DIY23/LuxAeterna-Google-Sheets/README.md

 - Export the active tab, or all tabs in one click.
 - Exports a configurable range per tab, so you can keep labels/notes outside the exported area (default: skips row 1 and column A).
+- Blank cells in the default (cue) export range — including unselected dropdown/validation cells — are filled with `NULL` instead of being left empty.
-- Special-cases a tab named `DURATIONS` with its own range and a fixed output filename (`durations.tsv`).
+- Special-cases a tab named `DURATIONS` with its own range, dynamic row count, and a fixed output filename (`durations.tsv`).
+Blanks in this export are left as-is, not filled with `NULL`.
 - Blocks specific tabs (e.g. `MOVIES`) from ever being exported.
 - Batch export downloads one `.tsv` per tab, staggered slightly so Chrome doesn't block multiple simultaneous downloads.